 Details of the generation of text by the Sprite object can be found on this page.

-This tab allows you to apply textures to the sprites.
+This tab enables you to apply textures to the sprites.
 The textures can be any Cinema 4D channel shader or bitmap.
 To get age- or other particle-related effects, you should use the X-Particles sprite shader.

 Choose Material to Apply